-Looking to learn more about Manila?
+Looking to learn all the interesting facts about Manila?
 Everything about the Philippine capital is fascinating, from the chaotic traffic to the diverse architecture.
 But did you know that Manila is neither the largest nor the most populated city in the country, although it’s the most densely populated city proper in the world?

 We’re just scratching the surface here, but it’s readily apparent that Manila is a city of excess.
 Excess people, excess traffic, excess natural disasters, and so much more.
-Read on to see our 20 favorite facts about Manila, and learn more about the beautiful capital of the Philippines!
+Read on to see our 20 favorite fun Manila facts, and learn more about the beautiful capital of the Philippines!

-The City of Manila is the capital of the Philippines and the second-most populous city in the country.
+The City of Manila, located on the eastern shore of Manila Bay at the mouth of the Pasig River, is the capital of the Philippines and the second-most populous city in the country.
 It’s the social, economic, industrial, and cultural center of the country, as well as the international port of entry into the Philippines.

 The time zone in Manila is Philippine Standard Time, GMT+8.